G-Sync vs FreeSync: Which One Makes Sense for You?

 Before we compare FreeSync vs G-Sync, it’s important to understand what adaptive sync actually is.

-When your graphics card sends more frames than your monitor can handle — or when it sends fewer than expected — visual artifacts like tearing and stuttering can appear.
+When your graphics card sends more frames than your monitor can handle — or fewer than expected — visual artifacts like tearing and stuttering can appear.
 Adaptive Sync solves this by making the monitor’s refresh rate match your graphics card’s output in real time.
-The result?
-Smoother, more consistent motion without lag or tearing.
+The result is smoother, more consistent motion with fewer distractions.

 There are several adaptive sync technologies available, but the two dominant ones are: